 NOTE: This topic is part of the Uptime Information Hub.

-Todd Dillon, Senior Directory of Software Engineering, brought the Uptime Bulletin to EMC Isilon after twelve years of experience in the Symmetrix and Storage Managed Service division of EMC.
-In this article, he talks about OneFS quality assurance testing and how Engineering determines what goes into a OneFS maintenance release.
+In this article, we discuss OneFS quality assurance testing and how Engineering determines what goes into a OneFS maintenance release.

 The TCE process is our overall measurement of improvement in quality.
 Isilon Engineering measures and monitors the TCE process, and the EMC Total Customer Experience corporate team—an impartial third party within Isilon—keeps track of how our releases are improving over time.
 The TCE team owns the metrics that Engineering reports to core senior EMC executive management.
 Therefore, while many action items are driven by Isilon Engineering and Global Support, the corporate TCE team acts as our unbiased auditing arm to help ensure that when Isilon says we are getting better, you can be sure that we are.